What is Millet:

 There are few farmers in Narayanpatna and Bandhugaon Block of Koraput who cultivate Jowar and Bajra.
 In the coming days, Sorghum is the crop that will address the fuel deficiency as it has the capacity to produce Biodiesel.

 Last year, a trial of Pearl Millet was conducted in RRTTS, Semiliguda.
 The outcome of the trial was phenomenal.
-It showed that Koraput Climate and Soil is most favorable for Pearl Millet Cultivation.
-The only thing to remember that the harvesting period should not coincide with the rains.
+It showed that Koraput Climate and Soil are most favorable for Pearl Millet Cultivation.
+The only thing to remember is that the harvesting period should not coincide with the rains.

 Pearl Millet contains phytochemicals that lower cholesterol.
 It contains folate, magnesium, copper, zinc, and Vitamin E and B-complex.
 It is recommended for pregnant women due to its high iron content.